 Rules-driven Workflow (Implemented based on a sequential workflow.
-The rules dictate the progress of the workflow)
+The rules dictate the progress of the digital workflow)

 Workflow Software – Best Practices

-Workflow software provides organisations with strategic technology capable of creating and executing cross-enterprise business processes.
+Digital workflow software provides organizations with strategic technology capable of creating and executing cross-enterprise business processes.
 Workflows can be deployed, monitored and continuously optimize cross-enterprise functionality within a mixed environment of people, content and systems.

 Workflow Software History

 The workflow software solutions introduced in the 90’s were based on workflow engines and business rules.
 Their main objective was to replace the paper-based task-routing activities with automated electronic form processes.
 By the late 1990s, the workflow software market integrated advanced functionality, including business rules engines, policy management, modelling tools, process monitoring, and optimization.